nvim-focus/focus.nvim/README.md

 # Auto-Resizing Focused Splits/Windows for Neovim

-🔋 Batteries included - no configuration neccessary

 👌 Maximises current split/window automatically when cursor moves based on golden ratio

 ⚙️  Set Focus auto-cursorline/signcolumn/linenums & active/inactive win-highlight + disable

-🙌 Compatible with NvimTree, NerdTree, CHADTree, Fern, Telescope, FZF & QuickFix (QF default to 10, rest won't resize)
+🙌 Compatible with NvimTree, NerdTree, CHADTree, Fern, Telescope, FZF & QuickFix

-👁️ Currently focussed split/window automagically maximised to the perfect viewing size according to golden ratio
+👁️ Currently focussed split/window maximised to the perfect viewing size according to golden ratio

-🏃 Move to existing windows or else create new splits automatically, using single command + can specify a file to open
+🏃 Move to existing windows or else create new splits automatically, only a single command + can specify a file to open

+🔌 Option to open tmux windows instead of creating new splits

+🖥 Equalise splits or maximise focussed splits, and toggle between the two

+💾 Set custom filetypes or buftypes to be excluded from resizing

 ⏱ Supports lazy loading via packer

+💯 Written in pure lua

 # Demo